SQLite-DNA/SqliteDna/README.md

 You can easily test your extension in SQLite using the SqliteDna.Testing package.

-Create an XUnit test project and add a reference to SqliteDna.Testing (or use Samples\Test\Test.csproj):
+Create an xUnit test project and add a reference to SqliteDna.Testing (or use Samples\Test\Test.csproj):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">